Therapeutic Recreation Ontario

 There are three options in Ontario for specializing in Therapeutic Recreation: 1.
 A university degree in Therapeutic Recreation.
 2. A college diploma (2 year or fast-track) 3.
 A post-graduate certificate in Therapeutic Recreation.
 In addition, some career colleges are beginning to offer limited programs in Therapeutic Recreation although we have limited knowledge of their programs.
 For those interested in working in TR and/or interested in pursuing their designation, a program that offers a specialization in Therapeutic Recreation is strongly recommended.
 Graduate level degrees in Therapeutic Recreation are also offered at the University of Waterloo and Brock University.

 People trained in Therapeutic Recreation (TR) have a wide range of career opportunities including working in long-term care or retirement homes, hospitals, rehabilitation centres, and community-based agencies (and many others).
 As an unregulated profession, employers still determine what level of education is required for positions within their agency.
 There is not one consistent standard, but as a general rule of thumb, hospitals in larger cities are more likely to require a degree in TR (or an allied degree plus a graduate certificate) for their Recreation Therapist positions while Recreation Therapy Assistant positions at those same facilities may require a diploma in Recreation Therapy.
 Many other agencies will hire people for Recreation Therapist positions with all levels of TR-specific education.
 When you contact schools you are considering, ask them what types of positions their grads are being hired for.
 It is also a good idea to check TR job postings on the TRO Careers page or other job board sites and look at the educational hiring criteria specified for the types of positions you are most interested in.
-It is also worth noting within these job postings what other qualifications, including membership with TRO, the Registration designation, or CTRS certification are required or recommended for these positions.
+It is also worth noting within these job postings what other qualifications, including membership with TRO, the Designation, or CTRS certification are required or recommended for these positions.

 Most schools offer a variety of options.
 Click here for an overview of TR programs in Ontario.
 Contact the individual schools to learn more.